Earn your doctorate from highly ranked faculty research leaders

 - Complete Responsible Conduct of Research (RCR) training

 - Pass the preliminary examination - Prelim outcome form

 - Complete and defend a dissertation - Defense forms

 - Pass a final examination

-Choose any FOUR (12 cr) graduate level or approved higher level undergraduate courses.
+Choose any four (12 credits) graduate level or approved higher level undergraduate courses.
 You can find most MEMS course descriptions here, but for the most up to date and accurate information please see the registrar's website.

 Note: Although these can be any Duke courses to render the program flexible, preference should be given to MEMS and engineering courses to develop the necessary disciplinary depth.

 Students can also pursue various graduate certificate programs that offer additional areas of specialization and exploration.
 Certificates generally do not add substantially to the course load.
-Interested students should meet with the DGS to work the certificate into their curriculum.
+Interested students should meet with the Director of Graduate Studies to work the certificate into their curriculum.

 The Pratt School of Engineering requires a minimum GPA of 3.2 from an undergraduate program in order to gain admission to a PhD degree program.
 A minimum TOEFL score of 90 on the Internet-based test is also required.
 Average GRE scores and UGPA of recent admitted Duke MEMS PhD applicants were: